Excitation of control-affine systems and Koopman error bounds: On excitation of control-affine systems

 holds for all $x\in \{\one_{m+1}\}^\bot$, which implies the assertion. \end{proof} Whereas Corollary~\ref{cor:scaling} and Proposition~\ref{prop:simplex} provide optimal solutions in the unconstrained ($r_u = \infty$) and input-constrained case ($r_u \in (0,\infty)$), their applicability assumes full flexibility w.r.t.\ the choice of~$U$ --~including scaling.
 Next, we provide a framework providing guidance on constructing a set of \textit{sufficiently exciting} inputs.
 To this end, the concept of subspace angles is leveraged in order to derive a lower bound, which is robust to small deviations.
 The subspace angle is the angle $\theta(y,X)$ between a vector $y\in\R^n$ and a linear subspace $X\subset \R^n$, which is defined by

 where $P_X$ denotes the orthogonal projection onto the space $X$.
-This intuitive concept allows practioners to directly infer a required accuracy for ensuring a sufficiently large lower bound on~$\sigma_\mathrm{min}(V)$ and thus a small upper bound~\eqref{eq:bound:approx_Prop1}.
+This intuitive concept allows practitioners to directly infer a required accuracy for ensuring a sufficiently large lower bound on~$\sigma_\mathrm{min}(V)$ and thus a small upper bound~\eqref{eq:bound:approx_Prop1}.
 Exemplary applications follow in the next two sections.
 In conclusion, the previous results are of particular interest for a preparatory offline phase, while the following main result is applicable at runtime.

-We focus on the case $d=m$, in which $V \in \R^{(m+1)\times (m+1)}$ defined by~\eqref{eq:V} is a quadratic matrix.
+We focus on the case $\dd=m$, in which $V \in \R^{(m+1)\times (m+1)}$ defined by~\eqref{eq:V} is a quadratic matrix.
 Moreover, we define the matrix $U_m = $, i.e., $U$ without the first column.
 A key step in the upcoming analysis is the treatment of the $\one_{m+1}$-vector in the first row of~$V$ and the impact of~$u_0$ on our lower bound on~$\sigma_\mathrm{min}(V)$.
 To this end, we consider the function

 It will turn out that $1-\Theta(U_m^{-1}u_0)$ coincides with the cosine of the angle.
 Note that $0\le\Theta(x)\le 1$ for all $x\in\R^m$.
 In particular, the function~$\Theta$ vanishes on the affine subspace $\tfrac 1m\one_m + (\operatorname{span}\{\one_m\})^\perp = \{x\in\R^m : \one_m^\top x = 1\}$, attains its maximum of $1$ at $x=-\one_m$, and satisfies $\Theta(0) = 1 - \sqrt{m/(m+1)}$, see also Figure~\ref{fig:Theta}.